Shuvo928/Portfolio/README.md

 ## License

 This project is for personal or educational use.
-Feel free to modify and use it as needed.